 Can you think of any things you do to protect your family?
 This past year has provided us ample opportunity to understand why it is so important to have protections in place for various areas of our lives.
 The most obvious sort of protection is that which is related to the pandemic.
 We have all focused heavily on our health and that of our family during the past year.
 When a new virus is introduced into our world, understandably, this would be the case.
-However, as the pandemic wanes and the effect of the vaccines comes into focus we can and should shift our focus to an extent away from this concern and onto others that we may have been neglecting.
+However, as the pandemic wanes and the effect of the vaccines comes into focus, we can and should shift our focus to an extent away from this concern and onto others that we may have been neglecting.

-One of those areas which we may have neglected but is nonetheless very important is regarding planning for your financial future.
-Many of us invest in retirement plans which help us to ensure that there will be some money set aside for us to live on in our golden years.
-There are many ways to invest for retirement: workplace savings plans, individual retirement accounts, pension plans and even investing in real estate as a way to diversify yourself from a financial perspective.
+One of those areas which we may have neglected but is nonetheless very important is planning for your financial future.
+Many of us invest in retirement plans that help us ensure that there will be some money set aside for us to live on in our golden years.
+There are many ways to invest for retirement: workplace savings plans, individual retirement accounts, pension plans, and even investing in real estate as a way to diversify yourself from a financial perspective.
 The most important thing, in my opinion, is to act intentionally in whatever you want to do in planning for your future.

-In today’s blog post from the Law Office of Bryan Fagan, I would like to share with you some thoughts and information on what can happen if you choose not to draft a will.
+In today’s blog post from the Law Office of Bryan Fagan, I would like to share some thoughts and information on what can happen if you choose not to draft a will.
 A will does not increase the likelihood of your death.
 A will does not increase the likelihood of family animosity increasing.
 Drafting a will does increase the likelihood that your family will have some degree of peace when you pass away.
-Given that we don’t know the hour or the day that this event will occur, only that it most definitely will occur, the time is now to understand just what can happen if you do not take the steps necessary to create a will in Texas.
+Given that we don’t know the hour or the day that this event will occur, only that it most definitely will occur, the time is now to understand what can happen if you do not take the steps necessary to create a will in Texas.

 You won't get what you want unless you write it down

-In Texas, if you were to die without a will then the probate laws of our state would determine how your property is disposed of.
-Although the laws of what is known as intestate distribution allow for a pretty orderly method of property division at the time of your death nothing is as good as what you would create for yourself and your family.
+In Texas, if you were to die without a will, then the probate laws of our state would determine how your property is disposed of.
+Although the laws of what is known as intestate distribution allow for a pretty orderly method of property division at the time of your death, nothing is as good as what you would create for yourself and your family.
 You know your family circumstances much better than the state of Texas ever could.
 As a result, you are doing some degree of harm to your family, I'll be it indirectly, by not creating a will.

-Consider a situation where you were to pass away leaving your wife and small children behind.
+Consider a situation where you were to pass away, leaving your wife and small children behind.
 Your intent may be to allow your current spouse to inherit all property from you through the will so that she can use the resources available in the property to care for your minor children.
-However, if you were to pass on without a will and you have children from a prior marriage who are adults then the intestate laws of Texas property distribution would go into effect.
-In that case, your older children who are adults would stand to inherit a portion of your property which was not what she wanted in the first place.
+However, if you were to pass on without a will and you have children from a prior marriage who are adults, then the intestate laws of Texas property distribution would go into effect.
+In that case, your older children, who are adults, would stand to inherit a portion of your property which was not what she wanted in the first place.

 How are gifts to heirs treated if made before your passing away?